Rodney Burgess

-Rodney Burgess (born November 27, 1984) is an American football tight end.
+Rodney Burgess (born November 27, 1984) is an American former football tight end.

 Burgess played college football at Coastal Carolina University and was originally pursued by the Detroit Lions, Minnesota Vikings, and Washington Redskins after the draft.
 He signed with the Lions on May 4, 2007, but was released in mid-May.
 The Giants signed him nine days later.
 He was then waived by the Giants in August.